taeefnajib/pygentree/README.md

 - Option to show only directories
 - Option to ignore hidden files and directories
 - Exclude specific files and directories
-- Save output to file
+- Save output to file in multiple formats (txt, rst)
 - Handle permission errors gracefully
 - Cross-platform compatibility